Live : Matthew Frederick Solo24.03.18 : 3rd Space Llandudno

-Late March, Climbing Trees' Matthew Frederick appeared at 3rd Space solo, headlining an all-day line up of local artists, the first in a planned series of mini-festivals (the next one is Saturday, May 12th).
+Late March, Climbing Trees' Matthew Frederick appeared at 3rd Space solo, headlining an all-day line up of local artists, the first in a planned series of mini-festivals.
 Before his set, Llandudno singer-songwriter Arthur Woodcock impressed, Jack Ranshaw perilously rocked a hard post punk vibe as much as a man possibly can with an acoustic guitar and Brandon Ridley's slight diffidence between songs belied his talent - which shone most on a literal reading of Dylan's Don't Think Twice, delivered with the resigned emotion of the original intact.
 Ridley also had the day's best hat.

 Frederick's grand finale to the day included a power cut, a spontaneous community singalong, illuminated sunglasses Elton John may have rejected as garish, a heartfelt kazoo solo or two from Caernarfon singer-songwriter and audience member Eve Goodman, and a great deal of deserved applause.

 Before a rolling encore, ten self-described 'misery ballads' were sandwiched between two piano-based blues numbers; all lightened and contrasted by the showmanship and humour Frederick brings to any stage.
 However it reads on a screen, in life it was an hour's glorious entertainment, with the minimal rendering of Climbing Trees' songs and his latest solo writing standing out the most.